 Amazon prefers to describe battery life for both Kindles as up to six weeks from a single charge based on half an hour of reading per day.
 That said, it goes without saying that the Oasis must have a bigger battery, because it has a bigger display to power.

 Both rely on a Micro USB port for charging.
 Kindle Oasis takes two hours to fully charge from a 5W charger and approximately three hours from a computer USB port.
 The Paperwhite takes three hours and four hours, respectively, to do the same.

-No Kindle has speakers or a headphone port; However, both have Bluetooth capabilities and can support streaming Audible audiobooks to a separate Bluetooth speaker or headset.
-The only other truly noteworthy “special” features are the page turning buttons on the Kindle Oasis, and the blue light filter for reading in the evening.
+No Kindle has speakers or a headphone port; however, both have Bluetooth capabilities and can support streaming Audible audiobooks to a separate Bluetooth speaker or headset.
+The only other truly noteworthy “special” features are the page-turning buttons on the Kindle Oasis, and the blue light filter for reading in the evening.

-Of course, if you’re going on holiday, you might want to consider the waterproof rating and overall, size is pretty important too, depending if you normally carry a backpack or a bag around through the day.
+Of course, if you’re going on holiday, you might want to consider the waterproof rating and overall, size is pretty important too, depending on if you normally carry a backpack or a bag around through the day.

 So, after going through all the information and exploring the reasons to buy a Kindle, which Kindle does you plan to purchase: the Kindle Oasis or the Kindle Paperwhite?
 Or if you already have one, which one is it and why do you prefer it?
 Let us know in the comments.

 Follow TechTheLead on Google News to get the news first.